MaximusDecimusMeridius/cv-tmp/README.md

-# AWS Cost Explorer and Diagram Agent
+# AWS Computer Vision Agent

-This agent combines the capabilities of AWS Cost Explorer and AWS Diagram MCP servers to provide a powerful tool for analyzing AWS costs and creating architecture diagrams.
+This agent uses the Computer Vision MCP server to analyze images with Amazon Bedrock's Claude model.
+It is a minimal example today with a single tool but can be extended with additional vision features.

 ## Prerequisites

 1. Python 3.11 or later
 2. Docker installed and running
 3. AWS credentials configured
-4. Perplexity API key (for additional context)
+4. Perplexity API key (optional)

 ## Setup